Student Plan Special: $17.95. Start your 15-Day Free Trial Today Explore More

 Premium LinkedIn Users

-While free LinkedIn account holders are limited to seeing only the last 5 visitors of their profile, LinkedIn premium users have access to the whole list.
+While free LinkedIn account holders are limited to seeing only the last 5 visitors of their profile, LinkedIn premium account users have access to the whole list.
 But all the three scenarios we talked about previously will hold;

 that’s to say even premium members won’t be able to see users that have switched their account to private mode or have gone into partial anonymity.
 They have to enable the “Name and Headline” option we previously talked about.